RommelTJ/sql_and_postgresql_notes/Section22/Section22.md

 * Take a look at how data is stored and accessed
 * Investigate how indexes are stored and used
 * Put these together to understand how queries are executed

+## Where does Postgres Store Data?

+`SHOW data_directory;` where data is kept on disk on base directory.

+`SELECT oid, datname FROM pg_database;` shows database installed.
+There should be a folder with the same oid.

+`SELECT * FROM pg_class;` contains information about the files on disk.